 How do real estate professionals help clients find a home inspector?

-As an industry professional, a real estate agent is adept at connecting clients with the resources they need.
+As an industry professional, a real estate agent is adept at connecting clients with their needed resources.
 Most agents have relationships with local specialists, like inspectors, appraisers, lawyers, and contractors.

 Here are some qualities that real estate agents look for when recommending home inspectors to their clients: